airtasker/interactable/README.md

 ## Usage

-Chrome store download link: TBA
+Chrome store download link: https://chrome.google.com/webstore/detail/interactable/kipfhcghcmfhmdjmadnkgcpikhcjgfpi

 1. Right click the interactable icon and select options.
 2. Enter the URL you want interactable to check (will all pages on that domain).